2007—An interstate highway bridge in Minneapolis collapses, killing 13.

 1946—Corrupt Democrats in Athens, Tennessee, hole up in a jailhouse with ballot boxes.
 Disgruntled vets armed with Thompson guns stolen from the local Guard armory lay seige.

-1921—Police Chief Sid Hatfield and Deputy Ed Chambers are shot dead on the courthouse steps in Matewan, W.Va.
-The Baldwin-Feltes detectives who shot them claim self-defense and are not prosecuted.
+1921—Baldwin-Feltes goons hired by coal barons shoot Police Chief Sid Hatfield and Deputy Ed Chambers dead on the courthouse steps in Matewan, W.Va.
+The dead were unarmed, but self-defense pleas free the killers.